fredmkatz/Literate/ldm/ldm_models/Literate/Literate.md

 - **Classes** - The major classes related to this subject, in the order in which they should be presented _(ListOf Classes)_
   ***Issue***: define chapter, section, subsection as levels?
-	***DSL***: Generally, it is best to present the classes within a Subject in top down order:
+	***DSL***: Generally, it is best to present the classes within a Subject in top down order...
-	- Each Class should be followed first by the classes that are dependent on it, and then
+    * Each Class should be followed first by the classes that are dependent on it, and then
-	- By its subtype classes.
+    * By its subtype classes.

 - **childSubjects** - Any child subjects nested under this subject, in the order in which they should be presented _(ListOf Subjects)_